Ladarwall/Greenworld/README.md

 ### gimmeRad2plot.sh
 This script collect and write in a .tsv file the results from all the run of *denovo_map.pl* from *StacksExplorer.sh*.
-It require as single argument the pathway to the directory of runs produced by *StacksExplorer.sh* (optional if launched from the same directory as *StackExplore.sh*).
+It require as single argument the pathway to the output directory produced by *StacksExplorer.sh* (*stacksExplorer_rdy2plot.tsv*).
+This .tsv can be used with StacksExplorer_plots.R to plots the results of the different parameter combinations.

 Can be used with `gimmeRad2plot.sh ./path/to/stacksExplorer_rdy2plot.tsv` or `gimmeRad2plot.sh` if runned from the same directory as *stacksExplorer_rdy2plot.tsv*.

+### StacksExplorer_plots.R